-Studying social sciences at university includes a range of subjects, from international relations to politics to geography.
+The social sciences include a range of subjects, from international relations to politics to geography.

-Graduates of social science degrees go on to wide range of careers in the public and private sector, including policy, analysis and service jobs.
+Graduates of social science degrees go on to a wide range of careers in the public and private sectors.

-More than a quarter of the list is made up of American universities – 106 institutions in total.
-European universities take 178 of the remaining spots and Australia, China, Singapore, Hong Kong and Japan are also represented.
+Almost a fifth of the list is made up of US universities – 161 institutions in total.
+UK universities take 93 of the remaining spots while Australia, China, Singapore, Hong Kong and Japan are also represented.

 Best universities for arts and humanities